 Currently the company tours with When everything is human, the human is an entirely different thing, (nominated for the 2016 Dutch New Theatermakers price – NL: BNG Bank Nieuwe Theatermakersprijs), and with An incomplete life, premiered in Festival Cement 2017.

 Tamar Blom (1992) graduated from the Mime school (Amsterdam University of Arts), in 2014.
 Blom has a great fascination for the human being and its body.
 He uses the body both as a topic and as a means on stage.
 He approaches the material intuitively and dives fully into the work in order to embrace and almost literally ‘vivisect’ all aspects of a specific subject.
-In this process he takes inspiration from a broad scale of visual arts, implementing them in his fysical and visual research.
+In this process he takes inspiration from a broad scale of visual arts, implementing them in his physical and visual research.
 As a performer, he uses his physicality to research a certain topic deeply and precisely, challenging himself and the audience to rethink their boundaries.
-Since his graduation, he has been workin in both Holland and Brazil, performing the work Body On, which won the ITs Festival Parade Parel in 2014.
-Next to it, he’s been touring since 2012 as performer in De repente fica tudo preto de gente, by Marcelo Evelin/Demolition Incorporada.
+Since his graduation, he has been working in both Holland and Brazil, performing the work Body On, which won the ITs Festival Parade Parel in 2014.
+Next to it, he has been touring since 2012 as performer in De repente fica tudo preto de gente, by Marcelo Evelin/Demolition Incorporada.
 In 2016 Marcelo invited Tamar to create a performance for the opening of his new workspace CAMPO in Teresina, Brazil.
-The new production that he made together with Francesca Lazzeri, When everything is human, the human is an entirely different thing, is currently touring in the Netherlands and abroad.
+The new productions that he made together with Francesca Lazzeri, When everything is human, the human is an entirely different thing, and An incomplete life are currently touring in the Netherlands and abroad.

 Francesca Lazzeri ( 1991 ) graduated from Mime school (Amsterdam University of Arts) in 2016.
 She is a physical performer and a theatre maker with a special interest for visual and performance art.
 She’s been studying and developing her work within physical theatre and performance art for the last 6 years, not only in the Netherlands, but also in Switzerland, Austria, Ireland, Russia and Italy.

-Her graduation piece Being Singular Plural and When everything is human, the human is an entirely different thing, made together with Tamar Blom, are currently touring in the Netherlands and abroad.
+When everything is human, the human is an entirely different thing and An incomplete life, made together with Tamar Blom, are currently touring in the Netherlands and abroad.

 Job Rietvelt (1993) graduated in 2016 from Production school (Amsterdam University of Arts).
 He is an Amsterdam based creative producer, mostly active in the area of live (performance) arts.
 In 2014 he started working within Wild Vlees.
 With his built-up knowledge and producing experiences acquainted during the four year BA Creative Producing course at the Amsterdam University of the Arts, he intends to give performance artists the chance to develop their work within its most suited context.
 As a producer Rietvelt acknowledges the nowadays factual society in which hesitation is not permitted.
 Yet, he believes that hesitation in life is a power that art could and should facilitate.
 It is exactly the reconsideration of own values and the constant questioning of own certitudes that Rietvelt is searching for in artists’ practice.
 The work that he produces leads the audience to a open space, where spectators are invited to become part of the art work as well.